tonethar/IGME-430-Spring-2021/hw-notes/HW-DomoMaker.md

 <hr>

-2) The start code is here: https://github.com/IGM-RichMedia-at-RIT/DomoMaker-A-Start - because you will be posting this to Heroku, you might want to Fork the repository and then `git clone` it (rather than download the ZIP like the instructions say)
+2) The start code is here: https://github.com/IGM-RichMedia-at-RIT/DomoMaker-A-Start - because you will be posting this to Heroku, you might want to *fork* the repository and then `git clone` it (rather than download the ZIP like the instructions say)

 <hr>